pulsar-client/Vermilion-MODIFIED-/README.md

 Script:

-- Add Better Graphics. = ➖
+- Add Better Graphics and extension to the Loadstring. = ➖

 - Replace the phrases of the script. = ➕